tianshang486/mysql/intl.en-US/Quick Start for MySQL/Create an RDS for MySQL instance.md

     |Parameter|Description|
     |---------|-----------|
     |**Region**|Indicates the location of the RDS instance you want to purchase.
-The region cannot be changed after the purchase.     -   Select the region closest to your users for high access speed.
+You cannot change the region once you confirm your order.     -   Select the region closest to your users to increase the access speed.
-    -   Make sure to select the region where your ECS instance is deployed so that the ECS instance can access the RDS instance through the intranet; otherwise, they intercommunicate through the Internet and the access speed is affected.
+    -   Select the region where your ECS instance is located so that the ECS instance can access the RDS instance through the intranet.
+If the ECS instance and RDS instance are located in different regions, they can communicate only through the Internet and hence performance is degraded.
  |
     |**Database Engine**| The supported database engines are MySQL, Microsoft SQL Server, PostgreSQL, PPAS \(compatible with Oracle\), and MariaDB TX.